Christina Koch: Research and training

 Koch signals her success in starting a fire during wilderness survival training in 2013.

-Koch has worked in the space science instrument development and remote scientific field engineering fields.
-During her time working as an electrical engineer at NASA GSFC's Laboratory for High Energy Astrophysics, she contributed to scientific instruments on several NASA missions that studied astrophysics and cosmology.
-During this time, she also served as Adjunct Faculty at Montgomery College in Maryland and led a Physics Laboratory course.
+Koch graduated from the NASA Academy program at GSFC in 2001.
+She worked as an electrical engineer in the Laboratory for High Energy Astrophysics at GSFC from 2002 to 2004.
+Koch has worked in space‑science instrument development and remote scientific field engineering.
+As an electrical engineer at NASA's Goddard Space Flight Center (GSFC) Laboratory for High Energy Astrophysics, she contributed to scientific instruments for several NASA missions studying astrophysics and cosmology.
+During this period, she also served as adjunct faculty at Montgomery College in Maryland, where she led a physics laboratory course.